samathaluca/fallen/README.md

 - As an academic I would want to know that the collection of data has not been limited by sex, sexual orientation, creed, religion, lack or religion.
 - Anything that diminished the potential accuracy and usefulness of the collected data was eradicated. i want to see that this has been considered when setting out the questions.
 - Because of the stigma and criminality of addiction I am aware that addicts will lie to me.
 Rarely revealing the extent of their using until they are in crisis.
 This has resulted in me misdiagnosing and treating the wrong issue.
-For example, a patient who is smoking large amounts of undeclared crack cocaine but presents at the doctors with insomnia theefore be mistakenly treated with sleeping tablets.
+For example, a patient who is smoking large amounts of undeclared crack cocaine but presents at the doctors with insomnia therefore be mistakenly treated with sleeping tablets.
 If the real problems is not tackled recovery is impossible.
 - Currently most treatments available for drug addicts involve more drugs.
 This has been likened to offering a drowing man a drink of water.
 - The more information from people who recovered the better the chances will be of finding a recipe tailored to the specific needs and circumstances of a patient.
-- The data collected will reveal whether or not there is a more effective method of treating addiciton without the need for prohibitely expensive studies which the NHS can not afford and the drug companies or treatment centres will avoid in case the findings are unfavourable to them.
+- The data collected will reveal whether or not there is a more effective method of treating addiction without the need for prohibitively expensive studies which the NHS can not afford and the drug companies or treatment centres will avoid in case the findings are unfavourable to them.
 - Addicts will explain it is easy to get clean but staying clean is the battle.
-We need more informatin to give to addicts to help stop them relapsing.
+We need more information to give to addicts to help stop them relapsing.
 - With the dwindling availabilty of funding to treat addiction and mental health, validated evidence, gathered and made readily available could be a real help.
-- The current treatment programmes demand commitment that is unachievebale and unaffordable for normal life so are reserved for people in crisis rather than tackling the problem early.
+- The current treatment programmes demand commitment that is unachieveable and unaffordable for normal life so are reserved for people in crisis rather than tackling the problem early.
 I want to be able to offer prevention and healing before crisis.
 - Early intervention can help stop issues escalating and prevent huge costs to the addict and the people around them including families, work places, social service, the NHS, the emergency services, hospitals and the criminal justice system.
 - Addiction is a progressive illness, left untreated most likely outcome will be prisons, institutions and  death by direct consequences, accident or suicide.
-I want data to be able to Offer realistic, achievable strategies to patients.
+I want data to be able to offer realistic, achievable strategies to patients.
 - I work in A&E at anyone time we have numerous addicts waiting to be treated.
 Ambulance and medical resources would benefit from anything that may help.

 ### Feedback and comments from user groups.

 People who are suffering from addiction, self destructive habits or problems with a substance or activity, have been asked whether or not this app could help.
 The response of 100% people asked, who have current addictions to exercise, gaming, social media, alcohol, prescription and illegal drugs without exception fed back that this app will be useful.
-Feeback comments included exciting, amazing, impressive, interesting and realistic.
+Feedback comments included exciting, amazing, impressive, interesting and realistic.

 Users and User/contributors  have been asked for their opinion during development.
 Specifically focusing on the questions in the forms.
 Questions have been amended to maximise engagement and submisson of the forms.
-The main questions were who is collecting the data and why so I added the About Us page.
+The main questions were 'who is collecting the data and why?' hence addition of the About Us page.

 Academics have been asked whether this could be useful and how development should be shaped.
 Their guidance was considered throughout.